teomyth/iniq/DEVELOPMENT.md

 This document provides detailed information for developers who want to contribute to the INIQ project.

+## Platform Support

+### Production Support
+INIQ officially supports **Linux only** for production use:
+- Linux AMD64
+- Linux ARM64

+### Development Support
+For development and testing purposes, INIQ can be built and run on:
+- **Linux** (primary development platform)
+- **macOS** (development and testing only)

+**Important Notes:**
+- macOS support is **experimental** and intended **only for development/testing**
+- Production releases only include Linux binaries
+- macOS binaries are built separately for development purposes
+- When developing on macOS, you can build and test locally, but production deployments must use Linux

 ## Development Setup

 ### Prerequisites